 Some people might experience mild side effects after they get a flu vaccine.
 If you get a flu shot, the most common side effects are muscle soreness, and tenderness and swelling around the injection site.
 If you get a FluMist vaccine, the most common side effect is a runny nose.
 Other possible side effects with any flu vaccine are a mild fever, muscle aches or a slight headache.

 Since the flu virus can adapt and change, the flu vaccine can’t protect against all strains of the flu.
-All the flu vaccines are now quadrivalent, which means they protect you from four different strains of the flu.
+This year, flu vaccines are trivalent, which means they protect you from three different strains of the flu.
 Health experts use research to determine which strains of flu to include in the vaccine based on what will be the most common that flu season.
-Flu shots typically give protection against two types of influenza A (H1N1 and H3N2) and two types of influenza B.
+The latest flu shots offer protection against two types of influenza A (H1N1 and H3N2) and one type of influenza B.

 No, the flu shot won’t prevent or reduce the severity of COVID-19.
 That’s because influenza and COVID-19 are caused by different viruses.